LKBotond/SecureIT/readme.md

 The result of this process is the **"Master Key Base"**

 To store it securely it is Encrypted by an **"Encryption Key"**.
 This crypto key is derived by utilising PBKDF2, with the unspliced initial user password as input, in combination with a different **"Encryption Salt"**.
-This process gives us the encrypted **"Master Key Base"**, which is used for later authentication purposes.
+This process gives us the crypto key whith which SecureIT  encrypts the **"Master Key Base"**.
+The encryption process also makes use of a 16 byte sized cryptographically secure pseudo random initiation vector.
+This gioves us a version of the **"Master Key Base"** which is then used for user [authentication purposes](#Login-path)

-Since i needed a version of the **Maseter Key Base** to be readily available to encrypt, and decrypt all the other passwords, i opted for session based storage as well.
+Since i needed a version of the **Master Key Base** to be readily available to encrypt, and decrypt all the other passwords, i opted for session based storage as well.

 #### Session storage:
 The session is set up by the **"createSession()"** function which lives in **"Encrypt\Encrypt.js"**.
 It holds amongst a bunch of necesary random values, 2 very important ones when it comes to password security, these being **sessionID** and **sessionSalt**.
 These are 16 byte long crypptographically secure pseudo random values, from which a **session specific encryption** key is derived. **THIS KEY IS NEVER STORED DIRECTLY**, only derived when needed to encrypt or decrypt the **Master Key Base**.